MicrosoftDocs/security/security-docs/operations/siem-workspace.md

 ## Step 1: Design a governance strategy

-If your organization has many Azure subscriptions, you may need a way to efficiently manage access, policies, and compliance for those subscriptions.
+If your organization has many Azure subscriptions, you might need a way to efficiently manage access, policies, and compliance for those subscriptions.
 Management groups provide a governance scope for subscriptions.
 When you organize your subscriptions within management groups, the governance conditions you configure for a management group apply to the subscriptions it contains.
 For more information, see [Organize your resources with management groups](/azure/governance/management-groups/overview).

 For example, the Microsoft Sentinel workspace in the following diagram is in the **Security** subscription under the **Platform** management group, which is part of the Microsoft Entra ID tenant.